-Margolin & Lawrence is dedicated to helping all types of businesses navigate through the coronavirus crisis.
+Margolin & Lawrence is dedicated to helping all types of businesses navigate through the coronavirus crisis all across California.
 Many business owners are struggling in these turbulent and unusual times, and looking for new ways to keep their operations and employees intact.

 The federal, state, and local governments have all been issuing new laws and policies to provide economic relief, and our law firm can help you find and apply the right programs to assist you and your business.
 In addition, many contracts and agreements contain “act of god” or “force majeure” clauses that allow parties to be relieved from certain obligations in unexpected circumstances out of their control, such as a global pandemic.